zaharchykkk/SelfAssessment/Skills/Programming.md

   - pure function 🖐️ used
   - lambda expression 🖐️ used
   - side effects 🖐️ used
-  - closure 👂 heard
+  - closure 🖐️ used
-  - partial application 👂 heard
+  - partial application 🖐️ used
   - curry  👂 heard
-  - higher order 👂 heard
+  - higher order 🖐️ used
   - recursion 🖐️ used
   - callback 🖐️ used
   - listener 👂 heard
   - compose  👂 heard
   - pipe  👂 heard
-  - memoize 👂 heard
+  - memoize 🖐️ used
   - wrapper  👂 heard
-  - functor 👂 heard
+  - functor 🖐️ used
-  - monad 👂 heard
+  - monad 🖐️ used
-  - monoid 👂 heard
+  - monoid 🖐️ used
-  - generator 👂 heard
+  - generator 🖐️ used
   - coroutine  👂 heard
 - Data structures
   - array 🖐️ used